 Allied Health Team Training for Parkinson's Disease and Other Movement Disorders

-This course is intended for nurses, physical therapists, occupational therapists, speech language pathologists, social workers, psychologists, neurologists and general physician’s assistants, the majority of whom already have some experience with the management of Parkinson’s disease and other movement disorders, and are interested in further education and collaboration.
+The course is intended for nurses, physical therapists, occupational therapists, speech language therapists, social workers, psychologists, neurologists physicians and the majority of whom already have some experience with the management of Parkinson’s disease and other movement disorders, and are interested in further education and collaboration.

-- Support a person with Parkinson’s disease, Huntington’s disease and their care partners in self-management;
+- Support a person with Parkinson’s disease and their care partners in self-management